WTAM: Losing Rush and Triv

 Rush Limbaugh remained on the lineup until his February 2021 death; following four months of "best of" tribute shows, WTAM—by virtue of iHeartMedia ownership—became a charter affiliate of The Clay Travis and Buck Sexton Show on June 18, 2021.
 An even larger shock to the station, however, happened when Mike Trivisonno died suddenly on October 28, 2021, hours before his afternoon drive show was to have started.
 Co-hosts Carmen Angelo and Seth Williams, along with WTAM program director Ray Davis, hosted a memorial program that day in Trivisonno's time slot, the start of which was delayed by an hour with various taped press conferences airing as filler.
-Industry blogger Lance Venta commented that Trivisonno's show on the night Art Modell revealed plans to relocate the Cleveland Browns to Baltimore "may have been one of the best one-night ... talk radio shows in history."
+Industry blogger Lance Venta commented that Trivisonno's show on the night Art Modell revealed plans to relocate the Cleveland Browns to Baltimore "may have been one of the best one-night ... talk radio shows in history".

 After a period of rotating guest hosts that included Angelo and Williams, WTAM appointed David "Bloomdaddy" Blomquist, morning host at sister station WWVA in Wheeling, West Virginia, as Trivisonno's replacement with Angelo retained as a co-host.
 Blomquist's WWVA show, which he had hosted since 2005, was regionally syndicated to other talk stations in the region including Akron's WHLO.
-Geraldo Rivera left at the end of March 2022 owing to an increased role with Fox News; his replacement in the mid-morning time slot was comedian Jimmy Malone, John Lanigan's former co-host at WMJI.
+Geraldo Rivera left at the end of March 2022 owing to an increased role with Fox News; his replacement in the mid-morning time slot was comedian Jimmy Malone, John Lanigan's former co-host at WMJI, a post he held until August 2024.

 Programming

 Regular schedule

-Local personalities on WTAM include Bill Wills and Mike Snyder in morning drive, Jimmy Malone late mornings, David "Bloomdaddy" Blomquist in afternoon drive and Dennis Manoloff evenings.
-The station also carries The Glenn Beck Program, The Clay Travis and Buck Sexton Show (late morning/midday) and Coast to Coast AM (overnight).
-Weekends feature Gary Sullivan, Bill Cunningham, The City Club of Cleveland's Friday Forum and The Lutheran Hour, along with Fox Sports Radio in lieu of any sports play-by-play.
+Local personalities on WTAM include Bill Wills and Mike Snyder in morning drive, David "Bloomdaddy" Blomquist in afternoon drive and Dennis Manoloff evenings.
+The station also carries This Morning with Gordon Deal (early mornings), The Glenn Beck Program (late mornings), The Clay Travis and Buck Sexton Show (midday) and Coast to Coast AM (overnight).

+Saturdays feature syndicated host Gary Sullivan, while Ben Ferguson and Bill Cunningham are heard Sundays, along with The Lutheran Hour and Fox Sports Radio in lieu of any sports play-by-play.

 WTAM airs national news updates from ABC News Radio and Fox News Radio, and local news and weather updates from WKYC.